DirectRTX/Simple-Ad-Network/README.md

 `example.com` - Replace this with your own domain name.
 Leave the `go.` and `traffic.` parts alone.
 `[DIRECTRTX-ID]` - Replace this with your 6-digit ID number that you got earlier from DirectRTX's dashboard.
 `[FALLBACK-URL]` - Replace this with YOUR fallback URL - where you want unsold traffic to go to.

+We're going to talk more about the Fallback URL in the next section.
+Please read it carefully.

+But you're done setting up CloudFlare at this point!
+Woohoo!